kevinyslin/case_results/README.md

 Is the CSV export from Import_data

 ## SQL_analysis
-Is a SQLquery written using Big query.
+Is a SQL query written in Big query.
 It uses both CSV's in this repo to answer the following questions
 - For what percentage of invoices did the system propose at least one match?
 - What is the total amount of invoices that have at least one active rejected match by our customers?
 - Which 5 customers have the most reconciled invoices?
 What percentage of those were reconciled by the system versus the customers?